Information current as of 16 April 2018

 Single Touch Payroll (STP) is a new way to streamline business reporting obligations.
 As an employer, you will be able to report salary or wages, pay as you go (PAYG) withholding and super information to the ATO from your payroll solution, at the same time you pay your employees.

-Rather than paying your wage tax liability to the ATO with your activity statement (quarterly or monthly), you will be required to pay the wage tax liability to the ATO at the same time as you pay your employees.
+Rather than reporting your wage tax liability to the ATO with your activity statement (quarterly or monthly), you will be required to report the wage tax liability to the ATO at the same time as you pay your employees.

 How does STP affect businesses with 20 or more employees?